Cropsey/lysefgt/killercoda/part1/intro.md

 Wondering why we are building a profiler from scratch?
 Constructing from the ground up provides a unique learning opportunity.
 By engaging with each line of code - whether it's writing or reading - you'll cultivate a deeper understanding of profilers, including how they interact with your programs.

-So, ready to dive into the byte pool and make a splash in your system programming skills?
+So, ready to dive into the byte pool and make a splash in your programming skills?